alisaifee/coredis/docs/source/handbook/pubsub.rst

 With the iterator::

-    consumer.subscribe("my-channel")
+    await consumer.subscribe("my-channel")
-    async for message in consumer.messages:
+    async for message in consumer:
         # do something with the message

 .. note:: Unsubscribing from all subscribed channels will result in the iterator ending (i.e. raising :exc:`StopAsyncIteration`)